wordofwarning/wordofwarning.org/current/2024-turn/index.md

 #### About
 [Turn](/hab/turn) is our annual platform for North West dancers and dance-makers — an opportunity to engage with new dance in Greater Manchester.
 This eleventh edition takes place at new home <a href="https://companychameleon.com" target="_blank">Company Chameleon</a> Studios, and this time things are a little different as we use just the one studio for just one night…<br>*NB we initially announced a potential second evening on Friday 15 March.*

-Greater Manchester's open call dance platform, [Turn](/hab/turn) aims to be:<br>— a public micro-festival and open submission platform;<br>— an opportunity for artists to meet, show, and peer-review work;<br>— an artist networking event;<br>— a selection event for the Turn Prize commission (returning in 2024).
+Greater Manchester's open call dance platform, [Turn](/hab/turn) aims to be:<br>— a public micro-festival and open submission platform;<br>— an opportunity for artists to meet, show, and peer-review work;<br>— an artist networking event;<br>— a selection event for the Turn Prize commission, returning in 2024.

 Fluidly lyrical, effervescently acrobatic, or eccentrically innovative, let Turn 2024 transport you into a frenzy of dance…